chaoticbloke/color-flipper-js/README.md

 This is code repository for color-flipper app which i made using HTML CSS and Javascript.
 Just click the above link so live working of project which i deployed on Netlify.

-To run in your local just clone the project and import in VS code and right click on HTML and open with live server.
+To run in your local just clone the project and import in VS code and right click on HTML and open with live server or Just click the HTML file.
+It will open in browser.

 Volla !! you have live project of mine working on you pc.

 Feel free to reach me adityaparkerr@gmail.com